Where to Buy

 Europe, 1842-1844

 The pre-revolutionary 'Hungry Forties.'
 Gogol satirizes Russian serfdom.
 Kierkegaard launches existentialism under pseudonyms.
 Dumas serializes Monte Cristo.
 The Irish Famine approaches.
 Marx and Engels develop communist theory.
-The 1848 revolutions are four years away.
+Europe's pre-revolutionary tensions are already building toward the upheavals of 1848.

 Awards & Adaptations